Quebec-Python/quebecpython/README.md

 Built with [Pelican](http://getpelican.com)

-Dependancies
+Dependencies
 ------------

-* See *requirements.txt* file for Pelican's dependancies.
+* See *requirements.txt* file for Pelican's dependencies.
 * Sass / Compass

 Building the website
 --------------------

-1. Install the dependancies
+Install the dependencies

     pip install -r requirements.txt

-2. Run the following command in the project's folder:
+Run the following command in the project's folder:

     make devserver

-3. Type http://localhost:8000 in your browser to see the website
+Type http://localhost:8000 in your browser to see the website